banea-radu/Angula-SA-Project/README.md

 - Nice to have's:
 	- prettyprint/clean the code
 	- bootstrap carrousel
-	- solve images problems due to stackblitz limitation (including favicon)
+	- favicon solution? (due to stackblitz limitation)

 ## TO DOne:
 - General: